 Oregon's shoreline is a geologic mix of sandy beaches, rocky shores and towering capes rising from the sea.
 All of it -- stretching from the Columbia River south to the Oregon/California border and between the vegetation line and extreme low tide -- is waiting for you to take a stunning walk along the edge of the Pacific Ocean.
 See the History/FAQ page to learn why Oregon's beaches are open to everyone to explore.

 Whether you're picnicking, soaking up the sun or watching a spectacular sunset, make sure your trip is a safe one.
-Learn about sneaker waves, rip tides and drift logs on our Beach Safety pages.
+Visit our beach safety pages to learn about sneaker waves, rip tides and drift logs.